wcfjeffrey/jeffreywoo-smart-price-comparison-ai-model/README.md

 - Apache Spark (Big Data Processing) for processing millions of price records across thousands of suppliers
 - MLflow for model versioning and experiment tracking

-## 🚀 Why Choose Smart Price Comparison
+## 🚀 Why Choose JeffreyWoo Smart Price Comparison

 Most price comparison tools just show you today's prices.
 This system goes further — embedding AI into your procurement workflow so you can anticipate price changes, identify the best suppliers, optimize purchase timing, and align purchasing strategies with long-term business goals.